-Three tips to make your print adverts perform better
+Three tips to make your print advert perform better

 Flicking through a local magazine lately, I had a few cringe moments when I saw some of the adverts businesses had gone to print with.
-Spending £100’s on print advertising to get very little return from it because you didn’t get a decent advert made, seems such a shame.
+Spending £100’s on a print advert to get very little return from it because you didn’t get a decent advert made, seems such a shame.

 Most of the issues I saw were quick, simple fixes.
 Yet I see them time and time again.
 Fixing them will make your advert stand out, enable your intended audience to better understand what you do, and portray your business in the best possible way.